martimbrandao/mapf-map-explanations/README.md

 If you use this in your research, please cite:

 > Martim Brandao, Yonathan Setiawan, "**'Why Not This MAPF Plan Instead?'
-Contrastive Map-based Explanations for Optimal MAPF**", *XAIP 2022*.
+Contrastive Map-based Explanations for Optimal MAPF**", *ICAPS 2022 Workshop on Explainable AI Planning (XAIP)*, 2022.

 ## Example